docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

 Name: `is-admin`, Filter: (user defined) for identifying if the user is an admin.

 ### ADFS integration values

-The integration values required by ADFS are:
+ADFS integration requires these values:

 - (need values)
 -

-### Ping integration values
+### Ping Identity integration values

-The integration values required by Ping Identity are:
+Ping Identity integration requires these values:

 - (need values)

 ## Configure the SAML integration

-To enable SAML authentication, go to the UCP web UI, then navigate to the **Admin Settings**.
-Select **Authentication & Authorization** to enable SAML.
+To enable SAML authentication:

+1 Go to the UCP web UI.
+2. Navigate to the **Admin Settings**.
+3. Select **Authentication & Authorization**.

 ![Enabling SAML in UCP](../../images/saml_enabled.png)

-In the **SAML Enabled** section, select **Yes** to display the required settings
+4. In the **SAML Enabled** section, select **Yes** to display the required settings.

 ![Configuring SAML in UCP](../../images/saml_settings.png)

-1. In **IdP Metadata URL** enter the URL for the identity provider's metadata.
+5. In **IdP Metadata URL** enter the URL for the identity provider's metadata.
-2. In **UCP Host** enter the URL that includes the IP address of your UCP console.
+6. In **UCP Host** enter the URL that includes the IP address of your UCP console.
-3. Select **Save** to complete the integration.
+7. Select **Save** to complete the integration.

 ## Security considerations